 ACME Challenge

-Ok, this is not an own network protocol but uses HTTP for its challenge.
-Hence it does not have an own Wireshark dissector or the like.
-The HTTP-01 Automatic Certificate Management Environment (ACME) protocol challenges are in plain text HTTP on port 80.
+Ok, this is not its own network protocol, but it uses HTTP for its challenge.
+Hence, it does not have its own Wireshark dissector or the like.
+The HTTP-01 Automatic Certificate Management Environment (ACME) protocol challenges are in plain-text HTTP on port 80.
 I found them in a packet capture at the Raspberry Pi that hosts random.weberlab.de and ip.webernetz.net (among others).
 You’ll find several short HTTP sessions requesting the well-known “/.well-known/acme-challenge/<TOKEN>” path:

 OpenPGP HTTP Keyserver Protocol (HKP)

 The keyserver protocol HKP is used to transfer OpenPGP keys to/from a keyserver.
 I am using it within my Enigmail plugin for Thunderbird.
 Actually, it’s not a real protocol but HTTP on port 11371.
-It even doesn’t have a Wikipedia article (as of 2020) nor an own Wireshark dissector. ;) Wireshark lists it as HTTP:
+It doesn’t even have a Wikipedia article (as of 2020) nor its own Wireshark dissector. ;) Wireshark lists it as HTTP:

 HTTPS Reconnect / Session Resumption

-Again, this is not really an own protocol, but a small variance in how HTTPS aka TLS is used: with session resumption.
+Again, this is not really its own protocol, but a small variance in how HTTPS, aka TLS, is used: with session resumption.
 Tested with:

 Find it with display filter: ipv6.addr eq 2001:470:1f0b:16b0:221:70ff:feb2:e6c and ipv6.addr eq 2a02:2e0:3fe:1001:7777:772e:2:85: